-- In my area, appraisers have stopped appraising; Now what? - We have been working with the federal agencies (HUD, FHFA, Freddie Mac, Fannie Mae) about appraisal issues during the crisis.
-FHFA has directed Fannie Mae and Freddie Mac to utilize appraisal alternatives to reduce the need for appraisers to conduct interior property inspections for eligible mortgages through November 30, 2020. - Fannie Mae and Freddie Mac have provided detailed appraisal alternative guidance, including directions on using desktop appraisals and exteriorinspection only appraisals with specific language that appraisers are to use in their reports - FHA is also allowing desktop and exterior only appraisals until October 31, 2020.
-The Rural Housing Service of the USDA is allowing exterior-only appraisals until November 30, 2020.
-The VA is allowing exterior-only appraisals with enhanced assignment conditions or in limited instances, a desktop appraisal until April 1, 2021, but can rescind the guidance earlier then that date. - In addition, the OCC, Federal Reserve, and FDIC are allowing appraisals and evaluation to be delayed for 120 days post-closing in commercial and residential transactions that close before December 31, 2020.
+• In my area, appraisers have stopped appraising; Now what?

+We have been working with the federal agencies (HUD, FHFA, Freddie Mac, Fannie Mae) about appraisal issues during the crisis.
+FHFA has directed Fannie Mae and Freddie Mac to utilize appraisal alternatives to reduce the need for appraisers to conduct interior property inspections for eligible mortgages through August 31, 2020.

+Fannie Mae and Freddie Mac have provided detailed appraisal alternative guidance, including directions on using desktop appraisals and exterior-inspection only appraisals with specific language that appraisers are to use in their reports

+FHA is also allowing desktop and exterior only appraisals until August 31, 2020.
+The Rural Housing Service of the USDA is allowing exterior-only appraisals until August 31, 2020.
+The VA is allowing exterior-only appraisals with enhanced assignment conditions or in limited instances, a desktop appraisal until April 1, 2021, but can rescind the guidance earlier then that date.

+In addition, the OCC, Federal Reserve, and FDIC are allowing appraisals and evaluation to be delayed for 120 days post-closing in commercial and residential transactions that close before December 31, 2020.

-• If the appraiser is unable to enter the property, how are they getting reliable information to create a value opinion?
+If the appraiser is unable to enter the property, how are they getting reliable information to create a value opinion?
 Fannie Mae and Freddie Mac have told appraisers they may rely on MLS data.
 NAR worked with both entities to ensure the language allowing reliance on the MLS was clear and sound.

-What was the deadline to pay or file my taxes on time for 2019?

-The IRS delayed the due date to file and pay any taxes that are due to July 15, 2020, without penalties or interest.
+I'm not sure I will be able to pay or file my taxes on time for 2019; What do I do?
+The IRS has delayed the due date to file and pay any taxes that are due to July 15,

+2020, without penalties or interest.
 For more IRS information, check here.